Hi, I’m Kali — a UX Designer with a background in creative technology and fashion.

 BFA, Studio Art

-Emily Carr University of Art + Design, Vancouver, Canada
+Emily Carr University of Art and Design, Vancouver, Canada

 Creative Background